An essay donated by Professor Hafiz Ikram Ullah

 Fasting: During Ramadan

-Muslims are supposed to fast during the month of Ramadan, the ninth month of the Islamic lunar calendar.
+Muslims are supposed to fast during the lunar month of Ramadan, the ninth month of the Islamic lunar calendar.
 The fast consists of abstaining from eating, drinking, smoking, violence, and engaging in sex from before sunrise until after sunset for the entire month.
 Not only are you supposed to refrain from these things but also from thinking about them.
 Going hungry and thirsty and avoiding violence or sexual thoughts is supposed to teach self-awareness, and also make one more sympathetic toward those who are less fortunate -- those who not only have to go without food and water through necessity, but also who have to hide their anger and desire because they always live at the mercy of others.

 Ramadan is the holiest month of the Islamic year, and fasting is one of the most social of Islamic rituals.
 In countries with an Islamic majority, the entire daily schedule changes during Ramadan to accommodate the fast.
 Most families wake up before sunrise to eat a substantial breakfast and to pray.
 The beginning of the fast is either announced by a siren blast or else by drummers walking through the streets beating drums.

 Restaurants either close completely during the day or else are very discreet about serving customers.
 In some conservative societies it is illegal to eat or drink in public, and only certain restaurants are allowed to stay open in order to feed non-Muslims or travelers.
 Many Muslims break the fast in a simple way by drinking water and eating either some salt or a few dates, in imitation of Muhammad’s practice.
 Supper tends to be more lavish than it would be at other times of the year.
 The entire month has a festive atmosphere combined with a great sense of piety.
-Children often insist on fasting, because the practice is associated with growing up; the first time a child is allowed by his or her parents to fast for a whole day or the for the entire month is a major event in many Muslim’s lives and serves as an informal rite of passage.
+Children often insist on fasting, because the practice is associated with growing up; the first time a child is allowed by his or her parents to fast for a whole day or for the entire month is a major event in many Muslim’s lives and serves as an informal rite of passage.

 The giving of charity is considered an extremely meritorious act in Islam.
 Just as in the case of prayer, a particular kind of alms-giving is differentiated from others because it is done ritually.
 Known as zakat, it consists of giving away a certain percentage of one’s wealth in charity.
 The percentage given away varies by sect, ranging from 2.5% among Sunnis to 10% in some Shi’i groups.
 There is also a great deal of variations in what forms of wealth and income are considered taxable for zakat; for example, whether or not income (as opposed to assets) is taxable, and in how one calculates the tax for agricultural products.